A cavity is a decayed part of a tooth caused by plaque.

 Holes or Pits in Teeth

-Wondering what a cavity looks like?
-When you have a cavity, you may be able to see a tiny hole in the tooth where the decay is occurring.
-If you see a tiny hole, dent, or pit in your tooth this could mean that you have a cavity.
+What does a cavity feel like?
+When you have a cavity, you may be able to see a small hole in the tooth where the decay is occurring or feel it with your tongue.
+If you see or feel a tiny hole, dent, or pit in your tooth this could mean that you have a cavity.
 Be sure to visit your dentist if you have a concern with the health of your teeth.

 6. 06

-Another visible sign of a cavity can be tooth discoloration.
-A spot or stain on a tooth that appears bright white, brown or black could be another cavity symptom due to decay.
+Another visible sign of a cavity can be tooth discoloration or stains on your teeth.
+A spot or stain on a tooth that appears bright white, brown or black could be another cavity symptom due to tooth decay.
 Although it could be a natural stain, have a dentist check it out if you’re concerned.

 7. 07

 Cavities are infected areas that can collect food particles and become breeding grounds for bacteria.
-Therefore, persistent bad breath or a bad taste in your mouth could be a symptom of a cavity.
+Therefore, persistent bad breath or a bad taste in your mouth could be a sign of a cavity.

 What Does a Cavity Look Like?

-While it is usually difficult to see a cavity in its beginning stages, some cavities start with a whitish or chalky appearance on the enamel of your tooth.
-More serious cases can have a discolored brown or black color.
+While it is usually difficult to see a cavity in its early stages, some cavities start with a whitish or chalky appearance on the enamel of your tooth.
+More serious cases of tooth decay can have a discolored brown or black color.
 However, most often there are no distinguishable red alerts.
 So how do you know if you have a cavity when there are few early cavity signs?
-A periodic X-ray at a dentist visit can help to easily identify tooth decay that could be cause a cavity.
+A periodic X-ray at a dentist visit can help to easily identify tooth decay that could be caused by a dental cavity.
 It’s just another great reason to keep up with your regular six-month dental checkups.

 How to Prevent Cavities